AnupBagade/Hackerrank/README.md

 # HackerRank.
 InterviewPro.
 CodeWars
-This repository consists of implementation for problems available in hacerrank and DailyCodingInterview.
+This repository consists of implementation for problems available in hacerrank, DailyCodingInterview and CodeWars